pvcraven/web-development-class/source/semester_1/10_cloud/cloud_tutorial/index.rst

        ]
    }

+Looks complicated, right?
+I agree.
+This should be *way easier*.
+But
+`according to their website <https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteAccessPermissionsReqd.html>`_ this is how you do it.

-Then put it in your own bucket access.
+Put it in your own bucket access policy, found here:

 .. image:: bucket_access.png